bcgov/MOH-HCIM-FHIR/input/pagecontent/OperationDefinition-bc-patient-get-demographics-withEligibility-intro.md

 The request is a Bundle with Resources for search parameters (MetadataParametersIn), a Patient to match against.

-The Patient Bundle entry is a [Patient by Example](StructureDefinition-bc-patient-by-example.html).
-The patient is a constrained Patient resource limited to the availabe search criteria.
+The Patient Bundle entry is a [Patient](StructureDefinition-bc-patient.html).
 See the Get Demographics [search design](search.html#get-demographics-search) for more details on the critera.